 For instance, you shouldn’t use either pipe repair clamps or replacement pipes affixed with couplings.
 Pipe repair clamps are fundamentally a temporary solution.
 They may even introduce chemical and metal alterations to your water, which can further wear away at the pipe.
-Likewise, couplings and replacement pipe negatively interact with the copper in your pipes.
-This can create the tension that wears away at oxide coating referred to above.
+Likewise, couplings and replacement pipes negatively interact with the copper in your pipes.
+This can create the tension that wears away at the oxide coating referred to above.
 By applying either of these methods to your pinhole leak, you might create a big problem by trying to solve a little one!

 The only truly effective way to fix pinhole leaks in copper pipes is via the “sweating” replacement method.
 While you can find everything you need to attempt sweat coupling yourself at hardware stores, we generally don’t recommend homeowners try it themselves because it involves soldering and requires significant experience.
-If you insist on attempting sweat soldering yourself, however, or you’re just curious how it works, this is an overview:
+If you want to attempt sweat soldering a copper pipe leak yourself, or if you’re just curious how it works, here is an overview:

 NOTE: sweating pipe replacements are only recommended if you have to repair ½” of copper pipe or less.
 If the replacement job proves to require more significant replacement, you should call a professional.